samanthamebius/EarBuddies/README.md

 # Notes
 If studios don't show in the home page, try refreshing the page
 If everything breaks, please log out and log in again

+If a 429 error occurs, the webpage has excedded the polling limits for the Spotify API.
+Please refrain from using Ear Buddies and try again later 😊

+Happy Listening!